RossoDev/youtubedownloader/README.md

 ### Results

-On your download folder, you will have in .mp4 format the video..
+On your download folder, you will have the video in .mp4 format.

 ![](https://raw.githubusercontent.com/RossoDev/youtubedownloader/main/img/youtubedownloaderconfirmmessage.png)
 ![](https://raw.githubusercontent.com/RossoDev/youtubedownloader/main/img/youtubedownloaderresultmp4.png)